cbpalumbi/asset-registry/README.md

 **Video**

 As the character moves around the world, assets in view are loaded in using the cache.
 If the cache is full, eviction will occur based on an LRU policy.
+For a point of reference, the biggest rock is Rock1.png.

 https://github.com/user-attachments/assets/8b65619c-1428-4e11-91c4-4e9a78c1e903